w3-engineers/telemesh/CONTRIBUTING.md

 If you find yourself wishing for a feature that doesn't exist in Telemesh, you are probably not alone.
 There are bound to be others out there with similar needs.
 Many of the features that Telemesh has today have been added because our users saw the need.
 Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 ## Code review process <a name="codereview"></a>

+The core team looks at Pull Requests on a regular basis.Each code review should aim to achieve one or more of these goals; however, not all code reviews need to aim for all goals.

+Code review goals:

+- Finding bugs
+- Bugs found in code review require much less effort to find & fix than bugs found in QA/testing.
+- Coding style.
+Ensure that [Android coding standard](https://github.com/ustwo/android-coding-standards) and [Coding Pattern](https://blog.mindorks.com/android-code-style-and-guidelines-d5f80453d5c7) are followed.
+- Improving code quality
+- Teaching best practices
+- Code consistency (can't tell the author from the code)
+- Learning code
+- Efficiency (getting pull requests reviewed quickly)
+- Ensuring that the pull request guidelines are followed.

+Code review processes:

+- Issue a pull request with a full link to your ticket in the description.
+- Click the "Request Review" option on the ticket to move into the "Code Review (pre commit)" state.
+- Add a comment linking to your pull request by its url.

+Code review checklists :

 - Variable naming convention.
 - Method naming convention.